modsim/ChromaHD-paravision/README.md

 # Paravision

 A rewrite of vis.py and paravis.py scripts into a more modular and reusable format.
+Documentation in source.

 # Usage

 ```
-paravision --chromatogram Volume -np 48
+pvrun --chromatogram full -np 48
-paravision --grm-2d --nrad --ncol
 ```

 # Design